-This level measures how learners have responded to the training, the importance, and convenience of the preparation.
-Utilize reviews, questionnaires, or talk to participants to get honest feedback of the training experience.
+This level measures how learners have responded to the training, the importance, and the convenience of the preparation.
+Utilize reviews, questionnaires, or talk to participants to get honest feedback on the training experience.
 This could include –

 At the end of this level, you should be able to look for any sort of gaps in the content.

 At this level, you can measure what the trainees have learned.
 How much knowledge have they gained?
 This could include-